cindywang625/mortality_studies/Ozone/README.md

 - population_new.csv --> total population for each country, used to calculate the fraction of the population for each age group

 ### accessible elsewhere
-- ARISE data - monthly surface PM2.5
+- ARISE data - hourly ozone
 - mortality_all_new.csv -> https://drive.google.com/file/d/1zZ8HdAx9vBry7Ej8iLaxI__zxMdSp0W5/view?usp=sharing  --> contains the IFs total mortality for all countries -> RegionID values are countries in order, CohortID are age brackets.

 ## Processed data